gracewu42/survey_design/Survey design check list.md

   > eg. people tend to undecided for voting: better to add don't know option
   >
   > eg. death penalty question: better not to add
+  >
+  > eg. for voting, add "undecided"

 - [ ] 12. when asking about numbers

-  - should use standardized scale (more comparable)
+  - should use standardized scale (numbers are more comparable than likely/unlikely scale) ([Roche et al, 2020](https://journals.sagepub.com/doi/abs/10.1177/0734016820978827?journalCode=cjra))

   - should use benchmark (Ansolabehere, Meredith, & Snowberg, 2013)

-    > eg. give historical range
+    > eg. give historical range and the average value within that range

-- [ ] 13. anchoring vignette (compare to vignette, not used a lot in crim)
+- [ ] 13. [anchoring vignette](https://gking.harvard.edu/vign/eg/democracy.shtml) (compare to vignette, not used a lot in crim) by [Gary King](https://gking.harvard.edu/files/vign-chinap.pdf)

-  > eg. below Moses, above Moses, or equal to Moses
+  > 2 assumptions (often met): response consistency  & stem equivalence (the interpretations of the question stems are the same; respondents only differ in the interpretation of the response options)

-  - ensure comparability of responses
+  - ensure comparability of responses (to standardize reponses) (Figure 1 in [King et al, 2004](https://dash.harvard.edu/bitstream/handle/1/3965182/King_EnhancingtheValidity.pdf))

   - compare to 2 persons
     - ordering of the vignette

-    - don't use direct comparison, since respondents tend to satisfice
+    - don't use direct comparison (one single question), since respondents tend to satisfice ([Hopkins & King, 2011](https://gking.harvard.edu/files/gking/files/implement.pdf))

+      >  eg. "below Moses, above Moses, or equal to Moses;" almost everyone says equal to

+  - ask the vignette after or before self-assessment: researchers should move vignettes to before the self-assessments in order to prime and to correct responses ([Hopkins & King, 2011](https://gking.harvard.edu/files/gking/files/implement.pdf))

 - [ ] 14. focal answers in numerical questions

+  - when you can't use benchmarks you often get focal answers

-  - select more than you would expect that people tend to be drawn to
+  - select more than you would expect that people tend to be drawn to (de Bruin, Fischhoff, Millstein, & HalpernFelsher, 2000; Hurd, 2009; [Manski, 2004, p.
+18](https://cepr.org/sites/default/files/4797-final.pdf))

-    > eg. choose among 0, 50, 100 (multiples of 5), normally modal is 50 (representing rounding or don't know)
+    > eg. focal answers: 0, 50, 100, and multiples of 5, normally modal is 50.
+Numbers like 0 and 100 are not meaningless, they actually have predicted value; (100 represents rounding, 50 means don't know)

 - [ ] 15. violating conversational conventions (how people usually talk)?

+  - Make the questions sound as natural as possible
-  - convention: affirmative first; if against comes before for, it reduces response quality
+  - convention: affirmative first; if against comes before for, it reduces response quality ([Holbrook et al., 2000](https://pprg.stanford.edu/wp-content/uploads/2000-Violating-Conversational-Conventions.pdf)); same with the response option, see [19 in Pitfalss/check list](#pitfallscheck-list).
+    - increase response time
-  - number of irrelative thoughts distracts the respondents
+    - increase the number of irrelevant thoughts (distracting)

 - [ ] 16. number of response categories: 4 to 5

-  - 5 vs 7: overall quality 0.53 vs 0.39
+  - 5 vs 7: overall quality 0.53 vs 0.39; more categories, less reliable ([Revilla, Saris & Krosnick, 2014](https://pprg.stanford.edu/wp-content/uploads/Choosing-the-Number-of-Categories-in-Agree-Disagree-Scales-Revilla-M.-Saris-W.-Krosnick-J..pdf))
-  - unipolar vs bipolar: more categories, less reliable
+  - unipolar (not satisfied at all to very satisfied) vs bipolar (very dissatisfied to very satisfied): the more options you have, the less reliable  ([Alwin, Baumgartner & Beattie, 2018](https://academic.oup.com/jssam/article-abstract/6/2/212/4201741))

 - [ ] 17. information in question stem should reduce social desirability bias

-  - quality best when use straightforward questions
+  - quality best when use straightforward/direct questions with naturally ordered response (from affirmative to dis-affirmative)

-    >  eg. some people, other people
+    >  eg. "some people... other people" ([Yeager & Krosnick, 2012](https://academic.oup.com/poq/article/76/1/131/1894899?login=true))
+    >
+    >  - average number of words of some-other question is 40; average for other questions is 26; long is bad.
+    >  - mentioning some...other causes people to think of the population distribution and to assume it's balanced/evenly split on both sides (distracting)

-- [ ] 18. information in response categories should look like population distribution
+- [ ] 18. information in response categories should look like population distribution  ([Dillman, Smyth, and Christian, 2014, p.
+162](https://www.wiley.com/en-us/Internet%2C+Phone%2C+Mail%2C+and+Mixed+Mode+Surveys%3A+The+Tailored+Design+Method%2C+4th+Edition-p-9781118456149))

   - people assume the options are evenly split
   - people assume the middle one is average

-- [ ] 19. stems and response options should match (otherwise response time will increase)
+- [ ] 19. stems and response options should match (otherwise response time will increase and error occurs) ([Smyth & Olson, 2019](https://academic.oup.com/jssam/article/7/1/34/4989440?login=true))

+  - one of the most common error

+  - the phrasing of the question stem should match the ordering of the response options

+    > eg. If the response options are agree and disagree, the question stem should be how much do you agree or disagree

+  - respondents should know what to expect by reading the question stems

+    > eg. Q: **What** is the most important issue?
+Respondents will consider it as an open-ended question.
+If you list options, you should ask a question that will be considered as a close-ended one: Q: **Which one of the following** is the most important issue?

 ## Redflag words in question wording

 - [ ] and (maybe double-barreled)
-- [ ] not (respondents may overlook not; negative questions)
+- [ ] not (respondents may overlook not; negation)
 - [ ] or (false dilemma)
-- [ ] if (confusing)
+- [ ] if (confusing; more difficult to comprehend)

 ---